powerstealth/cdn-poc/README.md

 The VCL in `varnish/default.vcl` sets a 120 second TTL and surfaces cache status via the `X-Cache` header (`HIT` or `MISS`).
 PURGE requests are currently allowed from any IP for testing; restrict the `acl purge` block before using in production.

+When a response is served directly from Varnish memory the `X-Cache` header reports `HIT`, meaning the object was cached and returned without reaching the origin.
+The first request for new content (or any request after the TTL expires or a PURGE) yields `MISS`, forcing Varnish to fetch from the origin before caching the payload.
+Watching the HIT/MISS flip helps confirm that caching works as expected and highlights items that are uncacheable or expiring too quickly.

 ## Metrics

 - Prometheus scrapes exporters every 10 seconds (`prometheus/prometheus.yml`).